curl/everything-curl/usingcurl-downloads.md

 be considered "The Right Way" and the other that is the way that everyone actually uses and is the widespread and popular way to do it!
 The common way to compress HTTP content is using the **Content-Encoding** header.
-You ask curl to use this with the `--compressed` optionj
+You ask curl to use this with the `--compressed` option:

     $ curl --compressed http://example.com/